PatrickS-AI/U-RL-Collaboration_and_Competition/README.md

 ## Execution

 Open the `Tennis.ipynb` notebook and execute the cells in sequential order to load and explore the environment and to train the agent.
 The reinforcement learning agent is implemented in the .py files of this repository and is loaded in on of the first cells of the notebook.
-All hyperparameters are initialized in the agent implementation, but the training time can be varied by modifying the `n_epsiodes` parameter while calling the training function.
+All hyperparameters are initialized in the agent implementation, but the training time can be varied inside the notebook by modifying the `n_epsiodes` parameter while calling the training function.